acruzcrespo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

     - forEach executes once for each array element, it doesnt actually return anything, just calls the function.
 It operates on the original array.
-Meanwhile, map transforms each item in the array and returns a new array of the same size.
+Meanwhile,map transforms each item in the array and returns a new array of the same size.
 Also map doesn’t modified the original array.

 2. What is the difference between a function and a method?

-    - The difference is tha a function is a piece of code that is called by name.
+    - The difference between them is that function is a piece of code that is called by name.
 It can be passed data to operate on and can optionally return value.
 All data that is passed to a function is explicitly passed.
 And a method is a piece of code that is called by a name that is associated with an object.
 Also, a method is implicitly passed the object on which it was called.
 Method is able to operate on data that is contained within the class.

 3. What is closure?